 UV photography has uses in improved imaging of latent fingerprint residues, body fluid traces and contaminants and stains.
 Imaging of shoe prints on surfaces where visible light contrast is low, documentation of injuries and evidence.
 UV flash can also be used to fluoresce many materials for visible light photography.

 Uses include dermatology; skin damage, the effects of the sun, melanoma.
 Imaging of bite marks and other pattern injuries on skin.
+Our equipment is widely used in the development and testing of cosmetics and sun protection.

-Among the great many applications for UV photography in this field are these: imaging the cloud patterns of Venus which are highlighted in the UV spectrum.
+Among the great many applications for UV photography in this field are these: Imaging the cloud patterns of Venus, which are highlighted in the UV spectrum.
 Improved imaging of the lunar surface which shows greater detail and contrast in UV.

 UV can be used to study how plants attract pollinating insects.
 Pollen itself fluoresces in UV and the markings on flowers and petals are very clear to see in UV.